 There really no need to run out and buy the latest copy of Microsoft Office or other expensive word processing programs.
 There are a few options out there that perform all of the basic functions that the vast majority of people use without any upfront or sometimes ongoing costs.

 If you’ve got even a flicker of an internet connection you can work online in the cloud with Google Drive.
 This Google product gives you access to a full suite of Microsoft Office-like utilities for free.
 All you need is a Google account and it’s free to sign up via the link below.
 Once you have an account you get 15GB of free storage with the option to purchase more if you run out.

 It’s worth noting that this is for the full Google account so if you fill up space with photos you won’t have any left for all those valuable documents.

-There also smartphone app versions of the programmes if you want to keep editing and creating on the go although these tend to work better on Android then iOS.
+There are also smartphone app versions of the programs if you want to keep editing and creating on the go although these tend to work better on Android than iOS.

 iCloud – Apple’s online software suite

-Pages in iCloud have many of the features of the full Mac-based version, as does Numbers and Keynote, Apple’s Word, Excel and Powerpoint alternatives respectfully.
+Pages in iCloud have many of the features of the full Mac-based version, as do Numbers and Keynote, Apple’s Word, Excel, and Powerpoint alternatives respectfully.
 These are certainly enough to get you started and well worth using in-browser if you are already part of the Apple ecosystem and complement the full iOS and Mac versions of the software.

 Evernote – Fantastic note taking